Breast uplift surgery

 Breast uplift surgery usually takes around two to three hours to complete.
 Your surgeon will make several cuts on your breasts.
 The exact number and position of the cuts will vary, depending on the technique your surgeon uses.

 If you’re having a breast enlargement at the same time, your surgeon will insert a breast implant.
-This will help to give fullness to the upper part of your breast.
+This will help to make the upper part of your breast fuller.
 Your surgeon will place the implant directly under your breast tissue or behind your chest muscle.

 When the operation is finished, your surgeon will close the cuts with stitches or skin-closure strips.
 They may wrap your breasts in a supportive dressing or use tape for support.